-About the media servers for MSDP optimized duplication within the same domain optimized duplication does not function correctly.
+About the media servers for MSDP optimized duplication within the same domain

 For optimized Media Server Deduplication Pool duplication within the same domain, the source storage and the destination storage must have at least one media server in common.
 The common server initiates, monitors, and verifies the duplication operation.
 The common server requires credentials for both the source storage and the destination storage.
 (For deduplication, the credentials are for the NetBackup Deduplication Engine, not for the host on which it runs.)